Fischer RC4 105 LV BOA

 Yes

-The 2020/2021 Full Tilt First Chair 130 is reviewed in the men's All-Mountain Traditional medium category based on tests at Silver Mountain Resort & Mt.
-Bachelor Resort by the experts at America's Best Bootfitters, powered by Masterfit Media.
+The 2021/2022 Lange RX 110 W was tested in the women’s All-Mountain Traditional medium category by the experts at America's Best Bootfitters, powered by Masterfit.

 The Gist